1 Bedroom Foreclosure at Brickell on the River North – $138,000

 Sorry, something happened writing last sentence, wanted to write someting about my favourite place, Brickell Key!

-gables – I don’t think I agree with your post: “prices will not drop to what i consider “steal” levels, since there is still too much cash on the sidelines waiting to be used. unlike past bubbles, this bubble inflated using credit. many of the “buyers” out there lost on the deals, but did not actually lose any cash-the banks did. in the tech bubble, you lost $200k on a tech startup-that was all your cash. today your condo drops from $400k to $200k, no big deal since you do not lose a dime of real money-its all on paper.… Read more »
+gables – I don’t think I agree with your post: “prices will not drop to what i consider “steal” levels, since there is still too much cash on the sidelines waiting to be used. unlike past bubbles, this bubble inflated using credit. many of the “buyers” out there lost on the deals, but did not actually lose any cash-the banks did. in the tech bubble, you lost $200k on a tech startup-that was all your cash. today your condo drops from $400k to $200k, no big deal since you do not lose a dime of real money-its all on paper. far more paper loss than actual losses occurring over the past year has allowed many prudent investors to keep cash dry and on the sidelines. and this cash will put a floor in between $150 and $200 sq ft for most nice buildings.”

 Midtown is even pricier than pace park.
 Some buildings on the Biscayne Boulevard are within my price range but I do not want to live on the blvd itself unless I exhaust all other options.
 Any suggestions are welcome.

-slater, You said: I was looking to rent around pace park area starting Apr 1st but I had no luck so far as these units seem to be a bit above my budget.
+I was looking to rent around pace park area starting Apr 1st but I had no luck so far as these units seem to be a bit above my budget.
 I followed the sales and rental page for 2 months and noticed that Quantum and 1800 Club rentals have slightly firmed up.
 There is a $100 uptick on 1 bed and $150 on 2 bed units.
 Is this an isolated case or a general trend?
 I looked at Midtown too and not much luck either.
-Brickell is not an option for me as I work at Biscayne… Read more »
+Brickell is not an option for me as I work at Biscayne and 26th st and need to be close to my work.

 Enzo #37 – I agree.
 There is a lot of riff raff in some of these buildings.
 Hard to turn it around as owners are desperate for cash that they don’t care….collect rent, but skip mortgage, taxes, HOA.
 Again, living in a condo is like being on a lifeboat, if everyone does there own thing and rows in different directions or just simply don’t row to help out, they will doom everyone…